andr3w6826/power-outage-analysis/README.md

 | **F1 (Non-Severe)** | 0.41    | **0.61**    |
 | **F1 (Severe)** | 0.90       | **0.94**    |

-The final model shows signifanct improvement over the baseline model, making it more reliable for predicting outage severity and guiding emergency response.
-With a higher accurracy, the model is better at distinguishing between severe and non-severe outages.
+The final model shows significant improvement over the baseline model, making it more reliable for predicting outage severity and guiding emergency response.
+With a higher accuracy, the model is better at distinguishing between severe and non-severe outages.

 One of the most impactful improvements is in identifying non-severe outages, where the F1-score increased from 0.41 to 0.61.
 This means the model is far less likely to misclassify minor outages as severe, preventing unnecessary emergency responses and resource overuse.
 At the same time, the model maintains a strong ability to detect truly severe outages, with an F1-score of 0.94 compared to 0.90 in the baseline, ensuring that high-risk outages continue to receive urgent attention.